OrenKogan/goldenRoute/README.md

   	we will define Xp and Yp as the coordinates of the contact point

-	alpha - the angle between the flight path and the x axis. alpha = 90 - trueDiraction
+	alpha - the angle between the flight path and the x axis. alpha = 90 - trueDirection

 	using flight info
 		Xp = fX + V * T * cos(alpha)